MystDexter/imagehandler/README.md

 - Enter http://localhost:3000 on your browser.
 Output should be "OK" if all is well.
 You should also be able see .bin/n/bin/node ./src/main.js in your debug console

-Angular will be the web client
+The web client is developed built with Angular

 ### To run the web client
 - in terminal run cd imagehandler-angular-client